Jsagwa8781/Multiverse_Final_Portfolio/README.md

 # Final Portfolio

-This repository is a collection of some of my key learnings during my May 2023 - August 2024 apprenticeship at HP.
+This repository is a collection of some of my key learnings during my May 2023 - August 2024 apprenticeship.

 ## Overview of Apprenticeship
 - Host Company: HP